Shilajit: “The Destroyer of Weakness”

 The first recorded discovery and usage of shilajit is by Himalayan villagers living in the 6th century BCE, though some reports trace its use back to 3000 BCE.
 By the 3rd century BCE, shilajit was well known and widely used throughout Asia, with ancient Indian scholar Sushruta Samhita describing it as “a substance that cures all distempers of the body.”

-Known as the “conqueror of mountains,” shilajit has been used for centuries by the sherpas of Nepal in their endeavors to scale the world’s highest summits, used as a cure for life-threatening, high-altitudinal conditions like hypoxia, pulmonary edema, and high altitude cerebral edema (HACE), improving the body’s response to high-altitudinal stressors.
-It’s not just superstition, either: the fulvic acid in shilajit is proven to stimulate blood formation in low temperatures and high altitudes, preventing cold exposure and hypoxia.
+Known as the “conqueror of mountains,” shilajit has been used for centuries by the sherpas of Nepal–in their endeavors to scale the world’s highest summits–to improve the body’s response to high-altitudinal stressors.
+It’s not just superstition, either: the fulvic acid in shilajit is proven to stimulate red blood cell synthesis in low temperatures and high altitudes.

 Another myth explains King Chandra Varma traveled to the Himalayas in search of a remedy to his poor health.
 When he reached the top of the mountain, he was gifted shilajit by the God Shiva, a magical potion for all his ills rewarded for his just and fair rule over India.
 We’ve cut out some of the hassle (like climbing a mountain and meeting Shiva) to bring the ancient miracle of shilajit to you.

-Think about this: Shilajit takes millions of years to develop on the summits of the most remote mountains on earth.
+Think about this: shilajit takes millions of years to develop on the summits of the most remote mountains on earth.
 It is a substance formerly granted only to those men intrepid, brave, or foolish enough to climb in search of it.
-Whether on or off the mountain, men have sought and obtained this exotic panacea under the most strenuous and dangerous of conditions.
+Whether on or off the mountain, men have sought and obtained this exotic compound under the most strenuous and dangerous of conditions.

 But guess what, baby?
 It’s 2019, and that means you can get just buy your shilajit right here on www.choq.com.
 The future is bright.